phpDocumentor/phpDocumentor/docs/PSR.md

 #### @var

-The @var tag is considered ambiguous and non-semantic; as such it is superceded by the @type tag which also allows the type of constants to be documented.
+The @var tag is considered ambiguous and non-semantic; as such it is superseded by the @type tag which also allows the type of constants to be documented.